stancsz/AgentProgrammingLanguage/PRD.md

 # Agent Programming Language (APL) - Product Requirements Document

 ## 1. Summary
 Create a small, safe, and testable agent programming language for specifying, composing, deploying, and managing agents (Agent Programming Language - APL).
 APL is a constrained, Python-aligned language: its lexer, indentation, and expression grammar are a strict subset of Python 3.12; agent-specific constructs (e.g., `agent`, capability annotations) extend that subset with deterministic semantics that compile to Python modules.
 Authors define agents as first-class functions, compose sub-agents, bind MCP servers and external tools, and express agent-to-agent interactions.
-APL translates deterministically both to execution representations (including, but not limited to, a LangGraph-compatible IR) and to Python `ast` modules, supports MCP/tool invocation, capability gating, sandboxing, deterministic testing (mock LLMs), and fast deployment and orchestration of agents.
+APL translates deterministically both to execution representations (including, but not limited to, a LangGraph-compatible IR) and to Python `ast` modules, supports MCP/tool invocation, capability gating, sandboxing, deterministic testing (mock LLMs), and produces portable deployment bundles for local runtimes or managed clouds (AWS, GCP, Azure, on-prem).

 ## 1.2 Language definition goals
 - **Python surface compatibility**: Every valid APL program conforms to Python lexical rules and can be linted/pretty-printed with Python tooling; invalid constructs should produce Python-esque diagnostics.